Not a Collaborator or a Supervisor, but an Assistant: Striking the Balance Between Efficiency and Ownership in AI-incorporated Qualitative Data Analysis: Methodology

-After completing the four tasks on ChromaScribe, participants were introduced to three distinct types (i.e. degrees of delegation) of AI involvement in qualitative coding: human-only coding, AI-initiated coding, and human-initiated coding.
+To address RQ1, participants were introduced to three distinct types (i.e. degrees of delegation) of AI involvement in qualitative coding: human-only coding, AI-initiated coding, and human-initiated coding, after the completion of four tasks on ChromaScribe.
 The three coding types were presented to participants in a written format to elicit preferences and perceptions during the interview.
 Each participant was given a brief textual description of the three types and allotted two minutes to read them carefully.
 They were then asked to rank the coding types from most to least preferred.
 We further prompted them to share the reason for their preference.
-We then asked about their collaborative practices in QDA, their thoughts on subjectivity and bias in the process, and how QDA tools could address bias.
-Lastly, we asked about their use of and thoughts on multimodal data in QDA.
+To minimize bias toward any particular AI delegation paradigm, the prototype was introduced prior to presenting participants with the three AI involvement modes and the participants were encouraged to explore different workflows as they desired.
+To address RQ2, we then asked about their collaborative practices in QDA, their thoughts on subjectivity and bias in the process, and how QDA tools could address bias.
+Lastly, to address RQ3, participants were asked about their current reliance on transcripts, audio, and video during analysis and we asked about their use \revdelII{of} and thoughts on multimodal data in QDA.

 Two pilot interviews were conducted in person to refine interview questions and timing.
 Following this, an in-person focus group with two participants was held in a research lab at a university.
 Due to scheduling challenges, the remaining 14 interviews were conducted individually via Zoom, lasting approximately 90 minutes each.
 As an incentive, participants received a \$30 gift card upon completing the post-study survey.